alexey-alanreys/jinn-docs/docs/guides/development.md

 #### Opening Positions

-When entering a new position, use `logs.open()` to record the trade:
+When entering a new position, use `log.open()` to record the trade:

 ```python
 position_type = 0